Erika Figge

-Erika Figge (born January 9, 1985, in Orange, California) is a water polo player from the United States, playing as an attacker.
+Erika Figge (born January 9, 1985) is a water polo player from the United States, playing as an attacker.
 She was a debutant at the US Women's Water Polo Team that won the silver medal at the 2005 World Aquatics Championships in Montréal, Canada.

 Career

 In June, 2009, Figge was named to the USA Water Polo Women's Senior National Team for the 2009 FINA World Championships.